Location: Dresden, Lincoln County

 Description: A former orchard and farm, the area extends down to the shore of the Kennebec River forming the upper reaches of Merrymeeting Bay.
 A walk along the well-maintained old road passes through old orchards (often teeming with birds), small ponds and wetlands (where we once saw an enormous snapping turtle at rest along the shore), and leads to a beautiful pine grove on a peninsula that provides a magnificent, expansive view of the water.

-Activities: Hiking, birding, wildlife watching
+Activities: Hiking, bird watching, wildlife watching

 Favorite Season(s) to Visit: Spring, summer, and fall